-Finding the time to keep up with your budget as a busy parent can be hard!
+Finding the time to keep up with your budget as a busy parent can be so hard!
 Especially if you happen to be a single parent, like me.
 I decided to share these simple tips for family budgeting that will help you stay on track each month.
-Just remember that if you get off track, next month is a new opportunity to try again.
+Just remember that if you get off track, don’t get discouraged, next month is a new opportunity to try again.

 You have probably heard time and time again how important keeping a budget is for your family’s finances and now, more than ever it feels like financial security can be fleeting.

-However, if you’re a busy parent, finding the time to balance your family’s budget each month probably seems impossible.
+However, if you’re a busy parent, finding the time to balance your family’s budget each month can seem nearly impossible.
 That’s just because you may not have (or even know about) the right budgeting tools to use at your disposal.

 These 10 simple tips for family budgeting will help you stay on top of your family’s budget as a busy parent.